bounIoT/ClassroomAir/README.md

 ![Breadboard Diagram](/Figures/hardware/breadboard-diagram.png)

 ## Flow of Data
-TODO: Draw flow of data in your **implementation**.
-At each node, specify the name of the code that processes the input data and produces the output.
-Note that the code name, input data name, output name must be consistent with the names at the Code part.

 ![Node-RED Flow](/Figures/cloud/node-red_flow.png)

-  * **Reading values and publishing to cloud**
+  * **Reading sensor values and publishing them to cloud**

-  loop function in classroom_air.ino reads temperature, humidity and quality values from temperature-humidity(DHTPIN) and quality(GASPIN) sensors.
-Then it prepares a Json string and publishes that to evt topic in mqtt server.
+  _loop_ function in [classroom_air.ino](https://github.com/bounIoT/ClassroomAir/blob/master/Node/classroom_air.ino) reads temperature, humidity and air quality values from temperature&humidity(DHTPIN) and air quality(GASPIN) sensors.
+Then it prepares a JSON string and publishes that to evt topic in MQTT broker.

-  * **Cloud and value processing**
+  * **Cloud and data processing**

-  In the line of Event Subscriber -> Add Timestamp -> Write Database, real time date is added to the Json file.
+  In the _Event Subscriber -> Add Timestamp -> Write Database_ section, timestamp is added to the JSON file.
 Then, it is written to database.

-  In the line of Event Subscriber -> Real Time Analysis -> Quality Publisher, last gathered data is processed and air quality value is loaded into msg.payload.
-Here, prediction value is gathered from [get]/api/prediction line and used in the function.
-Then, air quality value is published to fdb topic in mqtt server.
+  In the _Event Subscriber -> Real Time Analysis -> Quality Publisher_ section, last gathered data is processed and air quality value is loaded into msg.payload.
+Here, prediction value is gathered from _[get]/api/prediction_ section and used in the function.
+Then, air quality value is published to fdb topic in MQTT broker.

-  * **Reading air quality value from cloud and actions**
+  * **Reading air quality status from cloud and taking actions**

-  receivedCallback function in classroom_air.ino reads air quality value from fdb topic in mqtt server.
-If read value is 2 in payload, it makes a "beep beep" sound with buzzer (BUZZERPIN) and lights red bulb (REDPIN).
-Else if the value is 1, it lights yellow bulb (YELLOWPIN).
+  _receivedCallback_ function in [classroom_air.ino](https://github.com/bounIoT/ClassroomAir/blob/master/Node/classroom_air.ino) reads air quality status from fdb topic in MQTT broker.
+If status value is 2 in payload, it makes a "beep beep" sound with buzzer (BUZZERPIN) and lights up the red LED (REDPIN).
+Else if status value is 1, it lights up the yellow LED (YELLOWPIN).

 ## API Documentation